rubinius/rubinius-website-archive/doc/pt-br/specs.markdown

      a separate commit from the spec changes.
   3. Run the `rake` command to ensure that all the CI specs pass.

-The changes to files in ./spec/ruby are regularly pushed to the RubySpec project.
-Also, current changes to RubySpec from committers to other Ruby implementations are regularly updated in the ./spec/ruby directories.
-When the specs are updated from RubySpec, the CI tags are also updated.